stefanprodan/k8s-prom-hpa/README.md

 kubectl create -f ./metrics-server
 ```

-After one minute the `metric-server` will start reporting CPU and memory usage for nodes and pods.
+After one minute the `metric-server` starts reporting CPU and memory usage for nodes and pods.

 View nodes metrics: